 - Garnish: chopped parsley, dill, celery leaves, or paprika

 - Heat your fat of choice over medium heat in a saucepan.

-- Saute onion about 5 minutes or until translucent.
+- Saute onion and celery about 5 minutes or until translucent.

 - Add water, salt, and potatoes.